syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Interaction.md

 {% endhighlight %}
 {% endtabs %}

-The following code examples illustrates how to insert a child to a group interactively.
+The following code examples illustrates how to insert a child to a group while dropping a node onto a group interactively.

 {% highlight aspx-cs %}
      <ej:Diagram runat="server" ClientIDMode="Static" ID="DiagramWebControl" Width="100%" Height="600px" OnClientDrop="ondrop">